 Completion of a series of programmatic studies by Mark VanderZanden and Surround Architecture.

-A $1 million donation has been made to the building fund and both private and municipal donors have helped fund studies, board development, and legal/technical assistance.
+Private and municipal donors have helped fund studies, board development, and legal/technical assistance.

 The PAI Board has continued to develop and now includes significant members of the arts, business, education and technology communities.

 - PAI has received grant funding from the Hood River Cultural Trust.

 - PAI is currently involved in a comprehensive site selection process that will continue until the end of 2024.